-To maximize impact of the Comprehensive Plan, it is important that we are in sync with other major initiatives/plans in Cherokee County.
+To maximize impact of the Comprehensive Plan, it is important that we are still striving to be in sync with other major initiatives/plans in Cherokee County.
 These related plans, covering areas such as transportation, parks and greenspace, and economic development, play a crucial role in the shaping of our county.
 Each plan branches off the goals of the comprehensive plan to provide specific strategies/action items to reach those goals.